Azure/azure-quickstart-templates/201-logic-app-b2b-disaster-recovery-replication/README.md

 ### Note: ###
   - Please note that without encode or decode activity on the primary site there will be no MIC and control number to be replicated and the replication Logic Apps' trigger history will show 'skipped' status.
-  - By default the trigger frequency for the replication Logic Apps is three minutes.
+  - By default the trigger frequency for the replication Logic Apps is 1 minute.
 You can change this value in the Logic App Designer or code view.
   - The X12/Edifact triggers "When a control number is modified" alternate runs between a query for change until current time and a query for change five minutes or older to ensure no change is overlooked due to possible time-skew between distributed computing hosts.
 You will see the same control numbers change trigger once near real-time then a second time five minutes later.
 In the first run you will see the "Add or update control numbers" output "updateControlNumberStatus" property have the value "ControlNumberSuccessfullyUpdated".
 In the second run you will see the "Add or update control numbers" output "updateControlNumberStatus" property have the value "ControlNumberContentNotChanged".
 Similar behaviour is applicable for all the B2B Triggers.
   - The AS2 DR replication is applicable for AS2 encoded/decoded data processed post DR release.